 over the Christmas period that you book several months in advance.

-We've just finished putting all the hotels onto an Interactive map, so you can get more of a feel where things are.
+We've put all the hotels onto an Interactive map, so you can get more of a feel where things are.

 Hotel Low Down